FloareDor/Tiny-Projects/README.md

 # Tiny-Projects
-These are really small scale projects mostly made to gain an understand of the basic concepts of programming.
+These are really small scale projects mostly made to gain an understanding of the basic concepts of programming.